fedi-e2ee/public-key-directory-specification/Specification.md

 implementations select one of many public keys to validate the signature.
 If no `key-id` is provided, each valid public key **MAY** be tried.

+An additional top level `"actor-id-key"` **SHOULD** also be included, unless the user has explicitly opted out of this mechanism.
+Opting out prevents them from asserting their Right to be Forgotten, and is not recommended.

+The following subsections each describe a different Protocol Message type.

 ### AddKey

 An `AddKey` message associated with an Actor is intended to associate a new Public Key to this actor.